joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6046375/2025/01/08/andy-pettitte-hall-of-fame-vote/

 **Italian Journalist Released by Iran, Officials in Italy Say**\
-`Cecilia Sala, 29, who was detained last month in Iran while on a reporting trip, was on a plane back to her home country, the Italian government announced.`\
+`Cecilia Sala, 29, who was detained last month while on a reporting trip, was on a plane home, the Italian government announced.`\
 https://nytimes.com/2025/01/08/world/europe/italy-iran-cecilia-sala-journalist-released.html

 **Several Local Landmarks Are Destroyed in Southern California Wildfires**\